khanonjs/khanon.js-tutorials/02-starting-scene/README.md

 Besides the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) callback, we can declare [onClose](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onClose) in case we want to perform some action on application close, and [onError](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onError), which is called on a critical error that doesn't let the application continue working.
 You can use *onError* to show a *HTML* error screen over the canvas.

-The app decorator [props](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html) have a mandatory field [`name`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#name) and other fields that you can use to configure the Babylon.js engine and other general parameters.
+The app decorator [props](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html) have a mandatory field [`name`](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#name) and other fields that you can use to configure the Babylon.js engine and other global parameters.

 **app.ts**
 ```